-Earlier this week we found out that 20,000 kids are banned from Facebook every day after trying to sign up for an account.
-Others, however, lie about their age in order to get access, which can set them up for privacy or safety issues.
+It's no secret that Facebook bans tens of thousands of kids every day from trying to sign up for an account.
+And it's no shocker either that children lie about their age in order to get access, which can set them up for privacy or safety issues.

 If your tot or tween has been begging for the ability to update her status, there are many safe, kid-specific social networks to choose from.
 These sites follow the regulations of the Children's Online Privacy Protection Act, which regulates how much personal information sites can ask from children, among other things.
 Check out the list of the top social networking sites for kids after the break!

-- Everloop: Recently launched, Everloop calls itself a "social looping platform" because it creates a "privacy loop around kids' connections."
-Kids can add friends and engage with other kids online, but always under the watchful eye of their parents, who have their own monitoring account.
+- Everloop: The award-winning site calls itself a "social looping platform" because it creates a privacy loop around kids' connections and interests, be it sports, music, or jokes.
+Kids can add friends and engage with other kids online, but always under the watchful eye of their parents, who have their own monitoring accounts.
 Cost: free.
-Ages: tweens.
+Age: tweens.

-- Imbee: Touting itself as a place for the "young, hip, and trendy," Imbee requires a credit card authorized-parent account before kids can sign up.
-Afterward, kids can join fanzones or create groups with their friends.
-Cost: free ($1 credit card verification charge).
-Ages: tweens.
+- Fanlala: Touting itself as a tween celebrity social network, kids can engage in all types of games, quizzes, and content related to celebrities, television, movies, and music.
+Fanlala requires a credit card authorized-parent account before kids under age 13 can sign up.
+Afterward, they can join fan clubs or create groups with their friends.
+Cost: free.
+Age: tweens.

-- Yoursphere: This site, which requires parental approval for 12 and under, lets your children create "spheres" and personal blogs based on interests such as sports, TV shows, and online games.
+- Yoursphere: This site, which requires parents to go through a background check for verification before activating a child's account, lets kids create "spheres" and personal blogs based on interests such as sports, TV shows, and online games.
 Cost: free.
-Ages: 18 and under.
+Age: 18 and under.

-- Kidzworld: Among celeb news, advice columns, games, and advertisements is the KW Zone, the social networking part of the site, with blogs, boards, and other ways to connect with friends.
+- Kidzworld: Among celeb news, advice columns, and games is the KW Zone, the social networking part of the site with blogs, boards, and other fully moderated ways to connect with friends.
 Cost: free.
-Ages: grades four-nine.
+Age: 9 to 14.